TNorsang/CS370-assignments/Drone-Following/readme.md

 ### Training and Labeling Images:

-First make sure you have Anaconda downloaded:
+First make sure you have Anaconda downloaded or using python venv:
 - Create a virtual environment using "conda create -n yolov8_custom python=3.12"
 - Activate by "conda activate yolov8_custom"
 Now to Train: